 Either Beni or Jomsom are the starting points for the Dhaulagiri Circuit trek.
 It passes the distant villages and beautiful passages from Beni.
-The route takes us through dense forests, alpine meadows, and pastures, with a spectacular view of Mount Dhaulagiri in the distance.
+The route takes us through dense forests, alpine meadows, and pastures, with a spectacular view of Mount Dhaulagiri.
 After passing through the glacier, the trail leads to Dhaulagiri Base Camp.
-Furthermore, the Dhaulagiri Base Camp ascends to the French pass at 5360 meters to access the hidden valley through the French col. It allows for the exploration of stunning mountain views since you approach the Thapa pass (5250m), where you will be treated to a magnificent view of Annapurna I.
+Furthermore, the Dhaulagiri Base Camp ascends to the French pass at 5360 meters to access the hidden valley through the French col. It allows for exploring stunning mountain views since you approach the Thapa pass (5250m), where you will be treated to a magnificent view of Annapurna I.

 Trek to Dhaulagiri Circuit allows discovering the green lush terraced hillsides and typical villages.
-However, it can be challenging to wander through the twisted trail next to glaciers and climb high snowy passes.
+However, wandering through the twisted trail next to glaciers and climbing high snowy passes can be challenging.
 If you seek a peak climbing experience, Dhampus Peak is ideal for the soft adventurer.
 On the other hand, the Mount Dhaulagiri expedition will be worth it for an extreme adventurer.
-But you should have the excellent physical condition and technical skills whichever mountain you are going to climb.
+But you should have excellent physical condition and technical skills whichever mountain you climb.

 Dhaulagiri Trek: Highlights